NicknameSoHard/MySceduleBot/README.md

-# MySceduleBot
+# MyWalletBot
-Little bot for parsing google sheets tables and texting scedule for responce
+Little bot for control finanses with Telegram and Google Sheets